 - Load up an iPad with Paw Patrol (or their other favourite shows).
 Like, a lot of it!
-Even if you’re one of those parents that doesn’t allow their kids to have screen time, like we are, you’re going to want to temporarily become one.
+Even if you’re one of those parents that doesn’t allow their kids to have screen time, like we were, you’re going to want to temporarily become one.
 Z didn’t actually watch a tone of it on our travels, but it definitely helped when he was so exhausted that he didn’t know what to do anymore, and it actually put him to sleep on our longest flight.
 Thank god!
 Paw Patrol is kiddie crack, so use it with caution, haha.

 - Buy a light, cheap, small stroller and gate check it.
 This tip I give my wife 100% credit for.
 I wasn’t going to do this one because I thought it would be annoying to carry around, and thought I could just walk with Z or pick him up when necessary.
 But my wife, being the intelligent woman that she is, explained to me that she is almost seven months pregnant and that she wasn’t going to be able to help me much in the rangling of the child department and she was correct.
 The stroller also gave us another option to burn off some of his energy.

 - When you have a layover, run him.
 We were in the air for 10 hours, and I still did over 13,000 steps that day.
 We had 2 three hour layovers and when we were on the ground, I literally just chased the kid around.
 We played chase and tag and went for walks.
-I did as much as I could to tire him out, so he’d sleep on the plane.
+I did as much as I could to tire him out, so he’d sleep on the plane.,

 - Don’t stress.
 I won’t lie, i was VERY stressed the week leading up to this.
 But now that I’ve gone through it, It wasn’t that bad at all, and my stress made it worse to begin with.
 After we got on the first plane and things were good, my stress went away and I realized that I was worked up for no reason at all.
 Enjoy your trip and your time, wherever you’re going.